 The Cut Garden Project

 A fantastic group of volunteers have come together to revitalise Shropshire Wildlife Trust's gardens.
-This Heritage Lottery funded project will explore the garden’s history and enable visitors to learn more about the wildlife, history and the buildings at The Cut Visitor Centre in Shrewsbury.
+This National Lottery Community Fund project has explored the garden’s history and enabled visitors to learn more about the wildlife, history and the buildings at The Cut Visitor Centre in Shrewsbury.